UWCNuclear/UbuntuSetUp/README.md

 "sudo apt-get install libblas3"	might be needed

-*Easy test*: All the tests for ROOT should still work: simply replace "root" by "grsisort"
+*Test*: All the tests for ROOT should still work: simply replace "root" by "grsisort"

 *More support*: https://github.com/GRIFFINCollaboration/GRSISort/wiki/troubleshooting